materialsinnovation/mks-tutorial/README.md

 This is the repository for the Materials Knowledge System (MKS) tutorial scheduled for 08/03/2017 at the CHiMaD Phase Field Workshop.
-The tutorial explore the the MKS using the [PyMKS][pymks] package.
-The tutorial will primarily be focused on demonstrating how [PyMKS][pymks] is used to create processing-structure-property relationships in materials science.
-In no particular order the tutorial will cover some of the following depending on time,
+The tutorial will explore materials informatics using the [PyMKS][pymks] package.
+The primary focus will be on demonstrating how [PyMKS][pymks] is used to create process-structure-property relationships.
+In no particular order the tutorial will try to cover some of the following time permitting,

  - Quantifying microstructure using 2 point statistics